jhannes/logevents/README.md

 Logevents tries to make concrete improvements compared to Logback:

+* Most useful observers are included in the core packages without extra dependencies
-* Simpler programmatic configuration by dropping the `LifeCycle` concept
+* Simpler programmatic configuration by dropping logback's `LifeCycle` concept
 * More navigable code base with less indirection
 * Fewer architectural concepts: Log Events is build almost exclusively around an observer pattern.